meesha7/Enfaria/README.md

 ### Running the game

-For now, there is no script to run everything.
+For now, there is no script to set up and run everything.

 You will need `enfaria-web` and `enfaria-server` running at the same time.
 Then you can run the game by opening the project in Godot and pressing F5.